S4.4 - PZ Tables as Federated Datasets

 The LSST Project's Data Management (DM) department plans to provide at least one, possibly more, photo-z estimates for each object as part of each data release.
 Given the large and diverse scope of science that can result from the LSST data, a unique photo-z method is expected not to satisfy all the requirements of the whole community.

-This contribution consists of offering photo-z tables as federated datasets for each data release, using a different photo-z method from the official estimates (to be defined by the DM team), thus expanding the scope of the science supported by the data releases.
+This contribution consists of offering photo-z tables as federated datasets for each data release, using a different photo-z method from the official estimates (also to be defined by the DM team), thus expanding the scope of the science supported by the data releases.

 The infrastructure required to produce, store, and deliver the photo-z tables will be provided by the Brazilian IDAC.
 The software development necessary to produce these tables, including the optimization and refactoring of the DES photo-z pipelines to run on the LSST scale and the production of new pipelines to cover all data flow steps, is accounted for as a directable software development effort.